barrettotte/vacuum-tube-toolbox/README.md

-# vacuum-tube-utils
+# vacuum-tube-toolbox

-A set of utilities for messing around with vacuum tubes.
+An OpenSCAD library and KiCad designs to make tinkering with vacuum tubes easier.

 ## TODO - Initial Items